nowordforfree/player/Readme.md

 ###This is a  media player based on electron and VLC binding to nodejs/electron

-It should support playback of variety audio and video formats, but at playing video is not working yet.
+It should support playback of variety audio and video formats, but video output is not working yet.

 Reminder list:
 [ ] - fix search in playlists (make magnifier icon instead of button)